imgkkk574/KuaiLive/pages/decriptions.md

 #### 6. Descriptions of the fields in like.csv

 The file ```like.csv``` records user interaction in the form of liking.
-Each entry corresponds to a single liking event and includes the associated user, live room, streamer, and timestamp.
+Each record corresponds to a single liking event and includes the associated user, live room, streamer, and timestamp.

 | Field Name         | Description                               | Type  | Example |
 | ------------------ | ----------------------------------------- | ----- | ------- |